sulfierry/MolecularModeling/FreeEnergyLandscape/gmx_compare/README.md

 However, this linear interpolation method is specifically applied to the scenario of dealing with tabulated potentials and does not directly influence the primary WHAM algorithm's statistical combination of histograms for free energy calculation.
 The WHAM methodology itself does not inherently use linear interpolation as part of its core algorithm for combining histograms or calculating the free energy landscape.
 Instead, WHAM relies on a statistical approach to optimally combine data from multiple biased simulations to reconstruct the unbiased free energy profile.

-## Conclusion

-`gmx_wham.cpp` implements WHAM, a robust tool for analyzing complex free energy landscapes from molecular dynamics simulations.
-By combining histograms from multiple biased simulations and employing linear interpolation for tabulated potentials, it offers a comprehensive view of the free energy surface, crucial for understanding molecular processes and dynamics.

-####

 ## Free Energy Landscape Calculation with Python Script